Context help

 * **Help icon** - determine whether the contextual help icon should be displayed,

-* **Visible on field focus** - determine whether contextual help should be displayed when selected,
+* **Visible on field focus** - determine whether contextual help should be displayed on selection,

 * **Interactive contextual help** - determine whether it will be possible to interact with the contextual help content,